 Executive Summary

-Current local governments requires innovative solutions leveraging technology, including AI, to address current challenges and enhance efficiency and effectiveness (Nelson & Stenberg, 2018).
+Current local governments require innovative solutions leveraging technology, including AI, to address current challenges and enhance efficiency and effectiveness (Nelson & Stenberg, 2018).
 AI has great importance in its potential to streamline law enforcement operations by reducing the time officers spend on administrative tasks, enhancing public trust through more effective oversight and accountability, and improving public safety outcomes by addressing concerns about police conduct and use of force (Watts, White, & Malm, 2024).
 The integration of Artificial Intelligence (AI) in law enforcement, specifically in report writing and body-worn camera video review, represents a significant innovation aimed at enhancing the efficiency, economy, and effectiveness of municipal police administration.
 To work towards streamlined law enforcement operations, integrating AI into law enforcement is not only a technological advancement but also a strategic move to improve the overall effectiveness of police work.
 By automating routine tasks, AI can free up valuable time for officers to engage more deeply with the community, fostering trust and cooperation.
 This shift towards community-oriented policing is crucial for addressing the root causes of crime and building a safer, more cohesive society (U.S. Department of Justice, 2025).

 As a means of enhancing public trust in government, the use of AI in analyzing body-worn camera footage can significantly enhance transparency and accountability within the police force.
 By providing an objective analysis of interactions between officers and the public, AI can help identify instances of misconduct and ensure that departmental policies are followed.
 This capability is vital for maintaining public trust and ensuring that law enforcement agencies operate with integrity and accountability (Watts, White, & Malm, 2024).